 The Loudoun County Sanitation Authority (LCSA) provides public water and sewer service for Loudoun County residents who live outside incorporated towns.
 The authority services more than 160,000 people in eastern Loudoun.

 The incorporated towns in Loudoun County are responsible for providing water and sewer service to residents of the towns.
-Town residents with questions or problems regarding these services should contact their town government.
+Residents with questions or problems regarding these services should contact their town government.

 Starting or Terminating Service

-<bt>To start or terminate water and wastewater service, call 703-771-1092.
+To start or terminate water and wastewater service, call 703-771-1092.
 When terminating service, be sure to have a forwarding address for the final bill.
-If moving to a new home within the service area, scheduling the disconnection of water service at the old address and connection for water service at the new address, can be done in the same phone call.
+If moving to a new home within the service area, scheduling the disconnection of water service at the old address and connection for water service at the new address can be done in the same phone call.

-LCSA customers are billed on a quarterly basis (every three months).
+LCSA customers are billed on a quarterly basis or every three months.